 2. Off-page SEO

 This covers actions outside your website that build your authority.
-Backlinks are when other trusted websites link to yours — Google sees this as a “vote of confidence.”
+Backlinks are when other trusted websites link to yours, Google sees this as a “vote of confidence.”
 Media mentions, interviews, or references on well-known sites also strengthen your authority.
 Social media doesn’t directly affect rankings, but it helps spread your content and build your brand.
 And for local businesses, a complete Google Business Profile on Google Maps is essential.
+For businesses targeting a specific area, local SEO is worth understanding separately.

 3. Technical SEO